• English

 • Under the OP25B, users can send emails only with SMTP servers supplied by the ISP, and cannot send emails with SFC-CNS servers from inside of the ISP network.

-• In SFC-CNS, the users can send/receive emails from ISP and a like that adopts OP25B by using "Submission port (No. 587) + SMTP Authentication" or "SMTP over SSL + SMTP Authentication" .
+• In SFC-CNS, the users can send/receive emails from ISP and a like that adopts OP25B by using "SMTP over SSL + SMTP Authentication" or "Submission port (No. 587) + SMTP Authentication".

 How to use

 • You need your password for SMTP authentication.
-(The password are is the same as the one for receiving on IMAP.)
+(The password is the same as the one for receiving on IMAP.)

-• If you do not set up "IMAP/SMTP-AUTH" password, you should set up at this page
+• If you do not set up "IMAP/SMTP-AUTH" password, you should set up at this page before using.

 • Configuration of the SMTP server is as follows.

-1. Submission Port (No.587) + SMTP Authentication
+1. SMTP over SSL (No.465) + SMTP Authentication

 SMTP Server Port Number Authentication Method